POSTPARTUM STRENGTH

 How soon after birth can I start?

-Most clients begin at 6 weeks postpartum with clearance from their provider — but it's about readiness, not the calendar.
+Most clients begin at 6 weeks postpartum with clearance from their provider.
+But it's about readiness, not the calendar.
 We assess where you are.

 What about C-section recovery?